WSDM-paper-reading/QA/README.md

 ### Categories of Modern QA system

-- 1 factoid question
+- 1 factoid question .
 - 2 narrative question(Opinion,instruction (how–to question))
 - 3 multi-modal(Visual qa, Travel assistant)
 - 4 AI ability tests(Reading comprehension,Elementary school science and math)

 ### Data sources

-- 1 structured data(Databases & knowledge bases)
+- 1 structured data(Databases & knowledge bases) .

-- 2 semi-structured data(Web tables)
+- 2 semi-structured data(Web tables) .

-- 3 unstructured text(Newswire corpora, web)
+- 3 unstructured text(Newswire corpora, web) .

-### data sets
+### datasets
 #### english .
 - [web QA](http://idl.baidu.com/WebQA.html) ：WebQA is a large scale *Chinese* human annotated real-world QA dataset which contains 42k questions and 579k evidences, where an evidence is a piece of text which may contain information for answering the question.All the questions are of single-entity factoid type, which means (1) each question is a factoid question and (2) its answer i . nvolves only one entity (but may have multiple words).